Sir Henry Harvey

 In March 1786 he was appointed to recommission the frigate Rose 28, but was then ordered to commission the Pegasus 28 which was fitting out for Newfoundland and was to be the command of Prince William.
 For a short time the prince was first lieutenant to Harvey, and then upon the young royal taking up his command Harvey reverted to the Rose, sailing in company with the Pegasus in June and rightly being praised for his skilful handling of a difficult situation.
 He returned to Newfoundland in May 1787 and May 1788, before the Rose returned to England to be paid off in December 1788.
 During this period Harvey lost his eldest son Henry, an acting-lieutenant, when having rushed to the side of the ship off St. Peter’s Island with a number of other men to observe a fish caught by the gunner he lost his footing when the hammock stanchions gave way under the press of men and fell overboard.

-On 24 June 1790 Harvey was appointed to the Alfred 74 during the Nookta Sound dispute, and in October to the Colossus 74 which he commanded through to the following August at Spithead before going on half-pay.
+On 24 June 1790 Harvey was appointed to the Alfred 74 during the Spanish Armament, and in October to the Colossus 74 which he commanded through the Russian Armament of 1791 at Spithead until paid off in August.

 In February 1793 he commissioned the new Ramillies 74 for service in the Channel, participating in the Channel fleet cruises of 14 July- 10 August and October-December, and participating in the chase of Rear-Admiral Vanstabel’s squadron on 18 November.
 He led the rear division at the Battle of the Glorious First of June 1794 where he lost two men killed and seven wounded, and at which engagement his brother, Captain John Harvey, was mortally wounded, despite the devastating support for his ship from the Ramillies.
 During the battle Harvey’s officers took possession of the French Achille.